 Listen to Your Spouse

 If either one of you is having a hard time sticking to your budget, then it may be time to sit down and figure out why the budget isn't working for you and begin to develop a plan to stick to the budget.

 Does your spouse feel like you set up the budget or that the categories are not reasonable?
 Did you dictate the budget and not make a team effort?
 Or is the budget you created for your new family simply not realistic?

 That's when you should have a conversation with your spouse on the best way to formulate your budget, including how much money to allocate for groceries, eating out, clothing, and other fun extras.
 Don't forget to budget for padding your emergency fund, which is necessary for any workable budget.

 It's also a good idea to include a line item for money that each spouse can spend, no questions asked.
-This can help keep your marriage healthy.
+That can help keep your marriage healthy.

 You should agree on how to deal with other issues that may pop up, like an unexpected car or home repair, credit card debt, or what to do if your parents ask for money.